scotchfield/private-comments/readme.txt

 == Installation ==

-Place all the files in a directory inside of wp-content/plugins (for example, private-comments), and activate the plugin.
+Place all the files in a directory inside of wp-content/plugins (for example, private-user-comments), and activate the plugin.

 == Frequently Asked Questions ==